MikeyA-22/MikeyA-22.github.io/_portfolio/Minigame-royale.md

 ## Character Design
 The game characters were designed with only the colors red and blue to make it simple for the player to differentiate between while giving the game a fun and vibrant design

+{% include gallery id = "gallery3" caption="a closer look at the character design" %}

 ## Tutorialization